Redwood-HR-FEC/reviews-service/README.md

 # Amazon Review Service for Hace Reactor FEC

-> Replicates the [Amazon product](https://www.amazon.com/dp/B07NXDPLJ9/ref=smi_www_rco2_go_smi_8217842112) page Review module with dummy date, then serve via a proxy app along with other team modules as a page
+Replicates an [Amazon product](https://www.amazon.com/dp/B07NXDPLJ9/ref=smi_www_rco2_go_smi_8217842112) page Review module with dummy date, to be then served via a proxy app along with other team mates modules as a page.

 ## Related Projects